"The Golden Age of Radio"

 Program 39 - June, 1973 - Tony Marvin

-Tony Marvin, the mellifluous radio and television announcer who proclaimed "It's Arthur Godfrey time!" over the airwaves in the 1940s and '50s, grew up in New York City.
-Marvin dreamed of being a doctor, and after graduating from St. John's University, he attended the Long Island College of Medicine for two years.
+Growing up in New York City, Mr. Marvin dreamed of being a doctor, and after graduating from St. John's University, he attended the Long Island College of Medicine for two years.
 But the Depression intervened, and he quit school to support his family as a theater usher.
 He eventually decided to make his career in show business.

 Note: This is a large file; it may take a long time to load.